You’ve heard it all before – self-care is important for maintaining your emotional well-being and physical and mental health.

 7. Incorporate movement

 Love it or loathe it, exercise is essential for releasing feel-good endorphins, clearing toxins, and contributing to full-body wellness that helps you feel better, sleep more soundly, and feel less stressed.
 Make movement part of your self-care routine for a holistic mind-body boost, whether it’s gentle walking in the evenings, or a more intense cardio or sports activity.
-Gear up with the fashion-forward athleisure wear from Her Fit Club for additional monthly reminders to help you stay motivated.

 8. Check back in

 As we continue to grow and evolve, our needs change, and our self-care routines will, too.
 Schedule a time every few months to check back in and assess: What’s working really well for me in my self-care routine?
 What am I having trouble committing to?
 Are any of my activities feeling like chores and draining my energy?